Employee workload stress

 Working hard is not in itself a stressor.
 Working hard is not bad for our mental health if we feel we:

-• have clarity about what we need to do
+• Have clarity about what we need to do

-• are working regular hours
+• Are working regular hours

-• take regular breaks
+• Take regular breaks

-• have the necessary equipment, tools, skills and time to meet our obligations
+• Have the necessary equipment, tools, skills and time to meet our obligations

-• don’t have too many distractions or interruptions
+• Don’t have too many distractions or interruptions

-• are adequately recognized and compensated
+• Are fairly recognized and compensated

-• work in a safe setting where we can speak up about concerns
+• Work in a safe setting where we can speak up about concerns

-• are doing something that is valued by our team or organization.
+• Are doing something that is valued by our team or organization.

 Activities that help reduce work stress